 When You Might Choose a Traditional Bank Loan

 Given all the benefits of financing your home through a credit union, are there circumstances where you might choose a traditional bank loan over a credit union loan?
 One determining factor might be that credit unions have membership requirements.
 To access a credit union’s financial products, including a mortgage, you have to become a member of that credit union.
-Credit union membership requirements vary but are usually based on where you live, where you work, or if you are part of an affiliated association.
+Credit union membership requirements vary but are usually based on where you live, where you work, or if you qualify through an associated association.
 Banks do not typically have membership requirements, so anyone can apply for a loan.
 Often, you don’t even need to have a savings or checking account at the bank to apply for other services.
 However, it’s usually easy to qualify at a credit union, and as a member, you can take care of all your banking needs at the credit union, enjoy personalized customer service, and qualify for better loan terms or discounts, especially if you have multiple accounts.

 Learn More About Capital Credit Union’s Home Loan Options